-I. CHRISTOPHER BERG Academic Specialist Assistant Technical Director and Scenic Studio Supervisor
+I. CHRISTOPHER BERG Academic Specialist, Production Technical Director, Scenic Studio Supervisor

 Christopher joined the department in 1997.
-Prior to IU, he worked as technical director for the University of Houston School of Theatre.
+Prior to IU. he worked as technical director for the University of Houston School of Theatre.
 He also served as the technical director for the Houston Shakespeare Festival.
 Christopher also worked a season with the Alley Theatre as their draft person.
 His research interests vary from lean manufacturing and its inherent nature in theatre to the use of composite materials and techniques in scenic and properties construction.
 Christopher is a member of I.A.T.S.E.
 Local 618.

-MADISON COLOUETTE Academic Specialist, Department Dramaturg As the Dramaturg for

-IU Theatre & Dance, Madison contributes to the planning of the mainstage and summer seasons, mentors student dramaturgs and their work on productions, and works with the M.F.A.
+MADISON COLQUETTEAcademic Specialist,Department DramaturgAs the Dramaturg for IUTheatre & Dance, Madison contributes to the planning of the mainstage and summer seasons, mentors student dramaturgs and their work on productions, and works with the M.F.A.
 Playwrights on the development of new plays for the annual At First Sight Festival.

-Madison has an M.F.A. in Dramaturgy from the University of Iowa where she served as a dramaturg with the lowa Playwrights Workshop.
-She previously worked at the International Writing Program at the University of lowa, the oldest and largest multinational writing residency in the world, and in the Literary Office at the Eugene O'Neill Theater Center in Waterford, Connecticut.
+Madison has an M.F.A. in Dramaturgy from the University of Iowa where she served as a dramaturg with the Iowa Playwrights Workshop.
+She previously worked at the International Writing Program at the University of Iowa, the oldest and largest multinational writing residency in the world, and in the Literary Office at the Eugene O'Neill Theater Center in Waterford, Connecticut.

-TRISH HAUSMANN Academic Specialist, Stage Management Special Topics and House Manager
+TE TRISH HAUSMANN Academic Specialist, Head of Stage Management,

-Trish has been the House Manager at IU since 2005, and teaches Special Topics in Stage Management.
-Most of Trish's previous work has been as a stage manager for new works, including the world premiere of Chen Shi-Zheng's retelling of a classic Chinese opera, The Peach Blossom Fan, produced at the REDCAT in Los Angeles.
+Production Manager Trish was the the House Manager at IU from 2005-2019 and taught Special Topics in Stage Management before accepting the position of Production Manager for the department.
+Most of Trish's professional work has been as a stage manager for new works, including the world premiere of Chen Shi-Zheng's retelling of a classic Chinese opera, The Peach Blossom Fan, produced at the REDCAT in Los Angeles.
 Also at the REDCAT, Trish was the production manager for Invisible Glass, a multimedia puppetry piece.
 As a stage manager, she worked at the Sundance Theatre Lab.
 There, Trish was the stage manager for Stew's Passing Strange.
 She has also stage managed at the Kentucky Shakespeare Festival, Hope Summer Repertory Theatre, and the Edgemar Theatre.